 For the Alley Theatre, under canvas, the "big show" is being arranged with great care.
-This great society "side show" gives promise of providing New York with one of the most unique playhouses ever ronceived, as it will provide nearly every form of circus, vaudeville and musical nonedly divertissements-a sort of minianare Hippedrome amid the most original surroundfings, with sawdust on the floor and the "big top" everhead.
+This great society "side show" gives promise of providing New York with one of the most unique playhouses ever conceived, as it will provide nearly every form of circus, vaudeville and musical cancelly divertissements-a sort of miniature Hippodrome amid the most original surroundings, with sawdust on the floor and the "big top" everhead.

-Speaking of Allies and alleys, "Peacock Alley." a comedy drama by Lewis Allen, will be presented at the New Brighton Theatre next week with a numerous company headed by Miss Vivian Blackburn and Elwood F. Bostwick.
-A., when he arrived in New York, an immigrant from a European shore, and that he adopted the new designation as calculated to help his fortunes in his new home country.
+Speaking of Allies and alleys, "Peacock Alley," a comedy drama by Lewis Allen, will be presented at the New Brighton Theatre next week with a numerous company headed by Miss Vivian Blackburn and Ellwood F. Bostwick.